 Oahu is best known for Waikiki Beach but there’s so much more.
 Delve in to the history of Pearl Harbour, surf the North Shore, go hiking inland, enjoy the great shopping, cosmopolitan restaurant scene and fun nightlife – all from the comfort of your luxury resort.

 Maui is all about romance and tranquillity with 42 miles of dreamy secluded beaches and spectacular oceanfront hotels.
 It’s more low-key than Oahu and its breathtaking natural beauty is on your doorstep.
-Go whale-watching, play a round of golf on one of 14 courses or head to the Haleakala National Park and the natural pools of Oheo Gorge.
+Go whale-watching, play a round of golf on one of 14 courses or head to the Haleakala National Park and the natural pools of Oheo Gulch.

 Kauai.
 Also known as the Island of Discovery, it’s relaxed, outdoorsy and inviting.
 Explore Waimea Canyon and Kilauea Lighthouse before flopping on the white sand beaches or beside your resort’s pool.